Programme overview

 Before you begin your teaching journey, there are a few key steps you need to complete, so we recommend applying early.
 Read about the process on our Info for applicants page.

-Students enrolled in the Graduate Diploma in Teaching (Secondary) Online may be eligible to participate in our Teacher Education in Schools programme.
-This programme allows students to complete their teaching qualification online while being based in a secondary school.
+Students enrolled in the Graduate Diploma in Teaching (Secondary) Online may be eligible to apply for the Teacher Education in Schools programme.
+This scholarship programme allows students to undertake their teaching qualification online while being based in a host Secondary School with study fees covered and a $12,500 stipend.
 Read more about the Teacher Education in Schools Programme.

 Programme structure